-COVID 19 has changed the thinking process completely, especially among the millennials.
-There was a recent survey, where real estate was declared best asset class for investment.
-Among the lot, around 55% were within the age bracket of 25 to 35 years, against the 42% in precious survey.
-Even more so, around 68% of them are end users.
+COVID 19 has changed the thinking process completely, especially among millennials.
+There was a recent survey, where real estate was declared the best asset class for investment.
+Among the lot, around 55% were within the age bracket of 25 to 35 years, against the 42% in previous survey.
+Even more so, around 68% of them are end-users.

 The statistical measurement clearly states that physical assets are currently rendering a higher security sense; mainly during the exigencies like COVID.
 Here, currently, the stock market plummet to some of the new lows and financial markets are also witness turmoil.